pucekdts12/MiscWorks/UniversityAssignments/JAVA2019/Threads/README.md

-In this assigments we had to use Thread class
+In this assigment we had to use Thread class.